-If you are a Blue Care Network (HMO) member, this information can help you learn how referrals work if you need to see a specialist for treatment.
+If you're a Blue Care Network member, this information can help you learn how referrals work if you need to see a specialist for treatment.

 If your health insurance plan is an HMO, or health maintenance organization, you probably know that your primary care physician coordinates all your health care services.
 Your doctor keeps track of all your medical records and provides routine care.

 But what if you need to see a specialist?
 For most, but not all, HMO plans you’ll need a referral from your primary care physician before you can see any other health care professional (except in an emergency).
-If your plan requires a referral and you don’t get one first, your insurance won’t cover the cost of your care.
+If your plan requires a referral and you don’t get one first, your insurance won’t cover the cost to see the specialist.

-For example, if you get a skin rash, you wouldn’t go straight to a dermatologist.
-You would first go to your primary care physician, who‘d examine you.
-If your primary care physician can’t help you, he or she will give you a referral to a trusted dermatologist in your network who will.
+For example, if you get a skin rash, you shouldn’t go straight to a dermatologist.
+You should go to your primary care physician first for an exam.
+If your primary care physician can’t help you, he or she will give you a referral to a trusted dermatologist in your network.

 How referrals work

-A referral from your primary care physician can cover a period from 90 to 365 days.
-Referrals for three chronic conditions, oncology, rheumatology and renal management, are issued for 365 days.
+A referral from your primary care physician can cover a period from 90 days to one year.
+Referrals for oncology, rheumatology and renal management are issued for one year.